14 Credit Score Myths Debunked by a Finance Expert

-Let’s talk credit scores.
+Let’s talk about credit scores.
 Most people either ignore them or assume they’re some kind of scam.
 The truth?
-They’re just a tool, and if you understand how they work, you can make them work for you.
+Your credit score is just a tool, and if you understand how it works, you can actually make it work for you.

-Keep reading, and let’s clear this up once and for all.
+Let’s clear this up once and for all.
 Share this with who needs to see it.

 Table of Contents